MSBuild Task

 This ensures that your application benefits from comprehensive protection features, safeguarding your intellectual property and source code from unauthorized access or tampering.

-Babel Task And NuGet Package
+Babel Task And Babel Obfuscator NuGet Package

 The Babel Obfuscator NuGet package available with the Ultimate edition simplifies the integration of the Babel task within the build pipeline.
 Once the package is referenced in a .NET project, it automatically integrates the Babel task at the appropriate point in the build process without requiring manual configuration.
 This means that developers do not need to explicitly add the Using directive for the Babel task or manually insert the Babel task into the build script.